daisukeiot/Projec15-Sara-Fork/Edge-Impulse-Guide/GUIDE.md

 A PnP model describes what telemetry is expected and what actions can be made from cloud to device.
 An example of how the Elephant Edge collar device is easily managed with a PnP model is described.

+OpenCollarElephant model which is found at the [iot-plugandplay-models](https://github.com/SaraOlsson/iot-plugandplay-models/blob/main/dtmi/nordicsemi/OpenCollarElephant.json) repository

 # Update ML model/Firmware with BLE connect app